NuNetwork/nunetwork.github.io/_pages/faq.md

 ### **General**

-#### Do I need to know all the information below to use NuBits?

-No, absolutely not.
-The following information is intended as a source of information for people who really, really like understanding cryptocurrency design.
-For everyone what's most important is the simple knowledge that one NuBit equals $1.00 USD & the NuBit is protected by a decentralised network democratially controlled via NuShares NSR Shareholders.
-There's no single point of failure!

 #### What advantages do NuBits have over other payment methods and digital currencies?

 There are many significant advantages depending on how NuBits are used.